GeorgeLykoudis/quotes-backend-spring-boot/README.md

 retrieve and delete quotes.
 Additionally, random quotes can be retrieved, all quotes using pagination and search for quotes containing specific text.

-## Base URL
-The base URL for all endpoints is `http://localhost:8080`.

-## API Endpoints
-The prefix for all endpoints is `/api/v1/quotes`.

 ## General Information
+The project is implemented using Java 17, Spring Boot and Spring Security.
+Databases that have been used are MySql for storing and Redis for caching.
-It is implemented using Java 11 and Spring Boot, MySql as the database and the entire application can be executed in a docker environment using the **docker-compose.yml** file.
+The application can be executed in a docker environment using the **docker-compose.yml** file.

-### Execution commands
+## Execution commands

 Simply execute `docker-compose up --build`.